atxd/Temporal-Ising-Machine/README.md

 ```
 python Bay_opt.py ALPHA 0.9 NUM_OF_FILES 8 DENSITY 50 DIRECTORY "Graph Generator\\*.rud"
 ```
 A new file results_bo_density_<density_of_edges>.txt will be created which will save the results (Number of Nodes (N), Time taken to find the solution (T), MAX-CUT value and filename.
-By default, the weights used will have 50% density and all the weights are either 0 or -1.
-The choice of nodes whose edges are connected is random.
+By default, all the weights are either 0 or -1.
+The choice of nodes whose edges are connected is random and the edges are undirected.

 # Using Grid_Search.py
 Run the following commands on the terminal and specify the actual values of the arguments wherever necessary.